frontendweekly/virga/11ty/posts/2020-03-29-eleventy-with-theo-sass-and-postcss.md

 Sass was originally written in Ruby and then LibSass is a C/C++ port of the Sass engine.
 LibSass is just a library, so it has been used with a wrapper like Node Sass.

-Now Sass is written in Dart and it is the primary implementation of Sass which means it gets new features before any other implementation.
+Now Sass is written in Dart, and it is the primary implementation of Sass which means it gets new features before any other implementation.

 In this post, when I mention Sass, I'm taking about Dart Sass.